 The Comparisons will open with a default year selected.
 If you want to compare data for a different year, simply click the year you want:

 Be aware the site may not contain all of the data elements for the most recent year.
 For example, typically financial data is not received from the California Department of Education and loaded into Ed-Data until the March following the end of the fiscal year.
-This means, for example, if you want to compare data for the 2015-16 year in early 2017, the financial data for 2015-16 will not be available.
+This means, for example, if you want to compare data for the 2016-17 year, the financial data for will not be available until early 2018.

 The Comparisons will open with some data elements already showing.
 For example, in district comparisons, you will see the district name, county, and type of district as shown below: